 Due to today’s cultural pressures, many people feel self-conscious or dissatisfied with their appearance.
-Body shaming—inappropriate or negative statements or attitudes taken towards someone’s weight or size—is rampant in our society.
-It’s a sad truth that nearly 30 million people in the United States suffer from an eating disorder as a result (National Association of Anorexia Nervosa and Associated Disorders).
+As a result, body shaming—inappropriate or damaging statements or attitudes taken towards someone’s weight or size—is rampant in our society.
+Sadly, nearly 30 million people in the United States suffer from an eating disorder as a result (National Association of Anorexia Nervosa and Associated Disorders).

 Despite this disheartening statistic, there is an effort being made to spread body positivity around the world.
-The feminist movement (as well as individuals who don’t necessarily identify as feminists) has adopted an anti-body shaming sentiment as one of its many important values.
-There are also wonderful organizations and companies that work to take down the harmful ideals with which the media saturates us.
+The feminist movement (as well as individuals who don’t necessarily identify as feminists) has adopted an anti-body shaming sentiment as one of its many essential values.
+Some wonderful organizations and companies work to take down the harmful ideals with which the media saturates us.
 With these efforts growing in popularity, there is hope for large-scale change in society.

 How can you help the cause?
-One of the most important ways is to work on how you perceive your own body.
+One of the most important ways is to work on how you perceive your body.
 Learn to embrace your shape!
-Another way is to support companies and brands that promote body positivity so that they have a greater cultural impact.
+Another way is to support companies and brands that promote body positivity so that they have a more significant cultural impact.
 Here are some ways to accomplish both goals!

 Reject Body Shaming

-Don’t buy in to the culture of body shaming.
-It only hurts others and it hurts yourself.
+Don’t buy into the culture of body shaming.
+It only hurts others, and it hurts yourself.
 One of the most prevalent forms of body shaming is fat shaming, but it’s also necessary to avoid skinny shaming too.
-All bodies are beautiful—no matter what color, size, or shape they are.
+All bodies are beautiful—no matter their color, size, or shape.
 Ways to fight body shamers include:

-- Calling people out when they make a negative comment about someone else’s body.
+- They called people out when they commented negatively about someone else’s body.

 - Apologize and correct yourself if you say something negative about someone else’s body.